Nation Estate

-Nation Estate is a 2013 Palestinian movie directed by Larissa Sansour.
-It is a sci-fi short film that depicts Palestine as a skyscraper, with each floor representing a city in Palestine.
-An earlier version of the project garnered attention when it was removed from a competition at the Musée de l'Elysée, allegedly due to its political connotations.
+Nation Estate is a 2012 Palestinian short film directed by Larissa Sansour with accompanying images for exhibition.
+The science fiction film and images depict Palestine as a skyscraper, with each floor as a representation of a city in Palestine.
+An earlier photographic version of the project garnered attention when it was removed from a competition at the Musée de l'Elysée, allegedly due to its political connotations.

+The film, which premiered at the International Film Festival Rotterdam, is the second part of a trilogy which begins with A Space Exodus (2009) and concludes with In the Future They Ate from the Finest Porcelain (2016).

 Plot

-The film starts with a pregnant woman arriving at a train station.
+The film starts with a woman arriving at a train station.
 She makes her way up an escalator with a travel bag in hand.
 At the top of the escalator she uses a fingerprint and retinal scan to enter a lobby and walks over to the elevators.
 As she pushes the button, she looks over to a poster on the wall that reads "Nation Estate: Living the High Life".
 Next to the elevator is a directory for the building floors.
 Each floor is described as a city or area in Palestine.

 In the elevator, advertisements play on a television screen.
-The advertisements seems to address different social and political issues that Palestinians face today, such as water supply, food and travelling restrictions.
+The advertisements seem to address different social and political issues that Palestinians face today, such as water supply, food and travelling restrictions.
 The first stop the elevator makes is on the 13th floor, Jerusalem.
-As two other 'travelers' make their way off the elevator, you can see the Al-Aqsa Mosque.
+As two other 'travelers' make their way off the elevator, what appears to be Al-Aqsa can be seen.
 The next stop is Bethlehem.
 As the woman steps off the elevator and walks away, the city's old architecture can be seen as the basis for the floor.
 She walks into a tunnel that seems to be authentic stone and mortar from the outside, but is more modern on the inside.

 She stops at a door, and using a keycard in the form of a Palestinian flag, she opens up the door to an apartment.
 She sets the keycard down, and picks up a watering can.
 She heads over to a window, and in front of the window, there is a tree growing out of the ground and she waters it.
 Afterwards, she heads over to a cabinet and opens it up, revealing multicolored cans.
 When she grabs one and looks at it, it has a label that says 'Mloukhieh', a food native to the Middle East and North Africa.
 She returns the can and reaches for another, this time it is 'Marmaon'.
 She heats it up using a fingerprint and pours it out into a bowl, along with other food.
 She sets it down on the table and makes her way to the window.
-After pressing a button on the wall, the view changes into one of Jerusalem.
-The woman holds her belly as she looks on to the city.
+After pressing a button on the wall, the view changes into one of Jerusalem behind a wall.
+The woman holds her belly – revealing she is pregnant – as she looks on to the city below from the skyscaper.